webappvicio/atmail860onAWS/README.md

 ## 2. Launch EC2 and security group

 Launch EC2 Instance Amazon Linux 2 AMI (HVM), SSD Volume Type - 64-bit (x86).
-This kind of instance is the most optiimized, efficient, supported type of instance in the AWS uniserver and it's very easy to adap the AtMail install to work on Amazon Linux 2.
+This kind of instance is the most optiimized, efficient, supported type of instance in the AWS universe and it's very easy to adap the AtMail install to work on Amazon Linux 2.

 We reccomend to select *t3.medium* instance to comply with the AtMail minimum requirement of 4GB of memory avialable.
+It's importante that the RDS and the EC2 instances are in the same region/zone.

 :dollar: t3.medium EC2 as reserved instance (no-upfront) as a cost of 25$ per month (300$ per year, 0.85% per year per user on the 357 users license).